railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_profiling.rst

 You can manually encode calls that happen or you can pass them into Open ERP.
 But for mass campaigns, you can import a list of phone calls to make.
 To do this, click on the import link at the bottom of the list of phone calls.
-On the GTK client use the toolbar button :menuselection:`Form --> Import` at the top.
+On the GTK client use the toolbar button :menuselection:`Form --> Import data...` at the top.

 Phone calls that have occurred in the open state.
-The different operators can be assigned calls and handle them one by one using the menu :menuselection:`CRM & SRM --> Phone Calls --> Outbound --> New Outgoing Call`.
+The different operators can be assigned calls and handle them one by one using the menu :menuselection:`Sales --> Phone Calls --> Outbound`.

 The operator can open the calls one by one.
 For each call, after having contacted the customer, the operator can click on one of the following buttons:

 * :guilabel:`Cancel`: you cancel the call.
-For example you could cancel the call if you've tried to call them more than three times.
+For example you could cancel the call if you have tried to call them more than three times.

-* :guilabel:`Held`: you've spoken to the customer by phone.
+* :guilabel:`Held`: you have spoken to the customer by phone.
 In this case the operator can change the case section and send it to sales opportunities, for example.
-You could alternatively leave it in this state if you don't need to carry out any more actions with this customer.
+You could alternatively leave it in this state if you do not need to carry out any more actions with this customer.

-* :guilabel:`Not Held`: the customer hasn't been called, you'll try to call him again later.
+* :guilabel:`Not Held`: the customer has not been called, you will try to call him again later.

 Establishing the profiles of prospects
 --------------------------------------

-During presales activities it's useful to qualify your prospects quickly.
+During presales activities it is useful to qualify your prospects quickly.
 You can pose a series of questions to find out what product to offer to the customer, or how quickly you should handle the request.